Claudia Lauper Bushman: Attitude and faith

 Bushman's feminism in 1971 was one of acceptance.
 She felt that a woman who chose to be a housewife shouldn't be demeaned: "If some women find themselves in prison at home, others consider it heaven on earth and make it that for their little angels."
 She found that her children constantly developed in interesting ways, while "a book just sits on a table, never improving by itself at all."
 Bushman found that when she was a part-time student, "school made housework a pleasure," and noted that "there is lots of space between being a devoted stay-at-home mom and being an executive in a Fortune 500 company."

 Bushman's attitude to teaching is to put students "in a position where they can learn things."
 Bushman fostered student enthusiasm by editing their writing, encouraging them to present and publish, and participating on exam committees.
 In giving advice to young women, Bushman advises them to choose something reasonable and make it the right thing, rather than zealously pursuing an impossible goal.
 She advocates a type of flexible ambitiousness and to always do "something," whether it be volunteering or writing a book proposal.

 Bushman is still a faithful member of the LDS church.
 In an interview with Yahoo!
 News, she said "They would have to kick me out [of the church]."
 At a Sunstone panel, she said that she loves having a church community wherever she goes and that the church needs women who aren't afraid to speak out.

 Personal life

 Claudia Bushman is married to historian Richard Lyman Bushman.
 The Bushmans are the parents of six children.
 Claudia was recognized as mother of the year for the state of New York in 2000.
-She is the sister of Bonnie Goodliffe, one of the organists for the Mormon Tabernacle Choir.
+She is the sister of Bonnie Goodliffe, who for forty years was one of the organists for the Tabernacle Choir at Temple Square.